bcrowell/kcals/README.md

   dem -- 1 means try to download elevation data if it's not included in the input, 0 means don't

+## Filtering

-Filtering is a parameter with units of meters that defaults to 500, meant to get rid of bogus oscillations in the height data, which seem to be present in databases such as SRTM.
+Filtering is a parameter with units of meters that defaults to 500, meant to get rid of bogus oscillations in the height data, which are often present both in GPS tracks and in elevation profiles derived from digital elevation model (DEM) databases such as SRTM.
 To turn off this filtering, set filtering=0.

-Without filtering, you will get noticeable unrealistic wiggles when you graph the elevation profile using the CSV output file, and the total gain will be wildly wrong.
+When using DEM data without filtering, I have found noticeable unrealistic wiggles when I graph the elevation profile using the CSV output file, and the total gain was wildly wrong.
 However, the effect on the calorie expenditure output is actually fairly small.

-If these effects matter to you, and you want maximum precision, then I recommend adjusting the value of the filtering parameter in order to reproduce a reliable figure for the total gain, e.g., the one output by mapmyrun.
+With GPS tracks, filtering seems to greatly improve precision.
+For instance, I downloaded three different tracks that people had posted online for a popular mountain loop in LA (Mount Baldy via Devil's Backbone, descending via the Ski Hut trail).
+Without filtering, the total gain was estimated to be 5340, 4434, and 4716 feet based on the three different tracks.
+With filtering, the estimates were in much better agreement:
+3792, 3853, and 3849 feet.

+The mileage derived from a GPS track can vary quite a bit depending on the resolution of the GPS data.

 ## Adding elevation data